Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

-The Health Technology Assessment program reviewed Hyaluronic Acid/Viscosupplementation for Osteoarthritis of the Knee in 2010.
-This topic was selected for re-review based on a recent systematic review and meta-analysis (Rutjes 2012) that could change the previous determination.
+- In 2013, the HCA director selected Hyaluronic acid/ Viscosupplementation for re-review based on a systematic review and meta-analysis (Rutjes 2012) that could change the original coverage determination.

-Hyaluronic acid preparations have been approved by the Food and Drug Administration (FDA) for treatment of pain associated with OA of the knee in patients who have not had an adequate response to nonpharmacological, conservative treatment and simple analgesics.
+Hyaluronic acid preparations have been approved by the Food and Drug Administration (FDA) for treatment of pain associated with osteoarthritis (OA) of the knee in patients who have not had an adequate response to nonpharmacological, conservative treatment and simple analgesics.
 No new indications have been approved since the 2010 report.

 Primary criteria ranking